Questions? Need help placing your order?

 * 100% Secure.
 Offer Only Available to Residents of the U.S.A.
 Having trouble with Internet Explorer?
 Try using Google Chrome.

-Other Options: Multiple Copies - Canada - Europe - Australia
+Other Options: Multiple Copies - Canada - UK - Europe - Australia

 Jonah is the only ancient prophet with whom Jesus identifies in the Gospels.
 But when we turn to read the book of Jonah itself, we discover that this so-called “book” is only two pages long—and that Jonah’s prophesying is limited to one short sentence.
 And yet, around this small book, as if it were around Jonah’s own troubled ship, high waves of controversy and mystery have swirled for centuries.